sktime/sktime/docs/source/installation.rst

 Alternatively, a developer install can be obtained from a local clone of the repository.

-For this, follow Step 1 of the `full developer setup`_ below, and then install the package with:
+For steps on how to obtain a local clone of the repository, please follow the steps described in the section **Creating a fork and cloning the repository** inside [Git and GitHub workflow](https://www.sktime.net/en/stable/developer_guide/git_workflow.html)

 .. code-block:: bash